eminsenay/altsoyustsoy/README.md

 1. General look and feel
 2. Save as png &rarr; <https://stackoverflow.com/questions/14165571/how-to-show-download-raphaeljs-canvas-as-an-imagepng-gif>
-3. Age of the deceased family members at the tooltip
+3. Avoid line passing on top of shapes (other spouses)